ChaoxuWei/Cave-feature-extraction-and-classification-data/README.md

 # Introduction
-Point clouds used "Cave feature extraction and classification from rockery point clouds acquired with handheld laser scanners"
+Point clouds used in the manuscript "Cave feature extraction and classification from rockery point clouds acquired with handheld laser scanners"

 # Folder
 ### QiuxiaRockery : data of QiuxiaRockery